NgocDungNguyen-interaction-design/Robin-Boyd-site/README.md

 # Robin-Boyd-site (Assessment 3: Responsive website)
-In the final assessment, I I was required to turn my high-fidelity prototype into a fully functional responsive website using HTML5 and CSS
+In the final assessment, I was required to turn my high-fidelity prototype into a fully functional responsive website using HTML5 and CSS
 # Robin Boyd Responsive Website

 ## Reflection